nullrocket/gitbook/account/registration/registration.md

 #Registration
-Passpack accounts are free.
-Registration is fast and requires you to provide a few pieces of information depending on which registration method you use.
+Passpack accounts are free and registration is fast and requires you to provide a few pieces of information depending on which registration method you use.

 ###[Standard Registration](/account/registration/standard-sign-up.md)
 * **User ID**